Holkham Bay: History

 The land surrounding Holkham Bay was inhabited by Tlingit people, along with much of the rest of Southeast Alaska.
 European discovery and its modern name came in 1794 after Joseph Whidbey, exploring as part of the Vancouver Expedition, reported the bay upon his return to George Vancouver.
 Whidbey reported several hostile encounters with the Tlingit on his journey.

 Holkham Bay served as one of the operational bases for Canadians working to define the Canada–United States border to resolve the Alaska boundary dispute in the late 19th Century.

+Naturalist John Muir devotes a chapter to his 1880 explorations of "Sum Dum Bay" in his final book, Travels in Alaska, published posthumously in 1915.

 Mining

 Gold was mined from quartz veins found in the black graphite slate.
 The Sumdum Mine is located 2.5 mi south of Sanford Cove.
 Two ledges constitute the Sumdum Chief and Bald Eagle Mines and "have been mined to a depth of several hundred feet below their surface outcrops."
 Supporting structures included a 10-stamp mill, four large Frue Vanners, two Pelton wheels, a wagon road, a short tramway, and a wharf.

 Gold was mined by the Portland Group from a siliceous schist ore body containing gold-bearing pyrite, galena, and sphalerite.